RedisAI/aibench/docs/vision-image-classification-benchmark/description.md

 Data generated to file /tmp/bulk_data/vision_tensors.out
 ```

 ### 2. Model Loading

 As an example of the model loading step we will use RedisAI.
-You can specificy the `DEVICE=GPU|CPU` in order to load the different device models.
+You can specify the `DEVICE=GPU|CPU` in order to load the different device models.
+You can use `BACKEND=TFLITE` for Tensorflow Lite model (specifying the `DEVICE` is not required for Tensorflow Lite).
 In that manner, for setting up the model do as follows:
 ```bash
 cd $GOPATH/src/github.com/RedisAI/aibench
 ## load the CPU model